 WinSCP is a free SFTP, SCP and FTP client for Windows.
-Apart from other functions, WinSCP can be used to present, copy and manage files and folders on a Raspberry Pi from a remote device.
+Apart from other functions, WinSCP is used to view and copy files and folders on a remote Raspberry Pi.

 WinSCP can use SCP (secure copy protocol) to log into a Raspberry Pi using its username and password.
 Raspbian, OpenELEC and RetroPi are among the systems that can be connected to.